charmed-kubernetes/kubernetes-docs/pages/k8s/cni-cilium.md

 ### Grafana

-The Cilium charm includes the necessary dashboards to visualize the metrics exported by the different Cilium components.
-For more information about the dashboards bundled in Cilium charm, please refer to the [Cilium repository][cilium-dashboards].
+The Cilium charm includes the necessary dashboards to visualise the metrics exported by the different Cilium components.
+For more information about the dashboards bundled in the Cilium charm, please refer to the [Cilium repository][cilium-dashboards].

 To retrieve the dashboards, the Cilium charm needs to be related via a